BeauTheBeau/MWTGM/README.md

 ### Doesn't Work?
 ~~Cope.~~
 - Open an issue and I (or someone else), will try to help you out
-- If on a non Unix-like system, this may not work (especially the `echo` command)
+- If on a non Unix-like system, this may not work
 - We have not tested this method of installation
 - I plan to make this process easier in the future, by using [Docker](https://www.docker.com/)